yajneshx94/text-generation-content-tool/README.md

 - pyaudio

 ## 📊 Project Results
-- Created 50+ samples on AI, Tech, etc.
+- Created 35+ samples on AI, Tech, sports etc.
-- Voice input to output takes around 3.2 seconds
+- Voice input to output takes around 3.2 seconds (avg got from 35+ samples)
-- 92% accuracy in voice-to-text
+- 92% accuracy in voice-to-text (based on the log of 35+ samples)